-John was quick to join a small band of impassioned neighbors were working to revitalize the park.
-They entertained all manner of uses for the space: a basketball court, a dog run, a children’s play set, community garden plots and even a giant gazebo.
+John was quick to join a small band of impassioned neighbors who were working to revitalize the park.
+They entertained all manner of uses for the space: a basketball court, a dog run, a children’s playset, community garden plots, and even a giant gazebo.
 Consensus—and funding—were in short supply.

 The [Nature Sacred] ideas of “journey”, “arrival” and “connecting with nature” — what a perfect description of the experience someone would have if they were walking through the neighborhood, for some reason walked through the alley, and stumbled upon this improbable little park.

-Moreover, he also serves as a kind of community steward, a person who champions the use the park by the community—and to inspire them to share the ownership of it.
+Moreover, he also serves as a kind of community steward, a person who champions the use of the park by the community and inspires them to share its ownership.
 To John, the “open” aspect of the Sacred Place, the fact that it remains welcome to all, is of paramount importance.
-With a changing, diverse community that spans all kinds of divides of race, income, age and more—this requires diligence and a little creativity.
+With a changing, diverse community that spans all kinds of divides of race, income, age, and more—this requires diligence and a little creativity.
 A highly groomed, more generic park would lack the welcoming charm of the garden’s thoughtful, sacred design.

 “It’s the role of a Firesoul…to preserve the use of our green space as a Sacred Place where people can connect with nature, and through it to each other, or to something larger than themselves.

-And how rewarding to see the community follow John’s lead.
+And how rewarding it is to see the community follow John’s lead.
 The journal entries house countless stories of gratitude—the surprise of newcomers stumbling upon the park by accident; visitors sharing personal stories of change, failures, successes; or friends simply enjoying the moment—that very moment in the sun or breeze—together.

 Photo credit: Maureen Porto.